 Alex is based in the heart of the Scottish Highlands, mixing life as an ACCS anaesthetics trainee, with mountaineering and skiing adventures.
 He holds the highest UK instructional qualifications in winter climbing, mountaineering, ski mountaineering and mountain biking.
 He has led several expeditions for Outlook Expeditions and World Challenge from Malawi to Bolivia, with personal first ascents in Kyrgyzstan and a ski elective in New Zealand.

-Dr Anna Wallace is an ED trainee in Glasgow who recently (autumn 2023) spent two months in a remote Tanzanian clinic undertaking aeromedical retrieval work and attending to dozens of snake bite patients.
-She holds the Diploma in Mountain Medicine.
+Dr Anna Wallace is an emergency medicine trainee in Glasgow with a broad global clinical experience on expedition and in resource poor communities.
+She recently spent two months in a remote Tanzanian clinic undertaking aeromedical retrieval work and attending to dozens of snake bite patients.
+She studied the Diploma in Mountain Medicine in Nepal.
+Most recently she was the expedition doctor and medical instructor on the WMT Morocco expedition (Sept. ’24) and Advanced Medicine course instructor in Kendal.

 Dr Elspeth Murray MBChB, MRCS is an Orthopaedic Registrar with an interest in trauma, expedition medicine and medical education with experience in desert and high altitude medicine.

-Adam Finlayson serves as the lead for Avon and Somerset Police’s tactical medicine programme and he holds a keen interest in the medical response to major incidents.
-He is also an Emergency Medical Technician performing frontline ambulance work around the Southwest.
+Adam Finlayson until recently, served as the lead for Avon and Somerset Police’s tactical medicine programme and he holds a keen interest in the medical response to major incidents.
+He was also an Emergency Medical Technician performing frontline ambulance work around the Southwest.
+He has returned to university and is a student paramedic.
+He contributes to WMT’s Advanced Medicine courses.

 Luc Bellon is our authentic Chamonix high mountain guide and ski instructor who was formerly a helicopter-based professional with the PGHM.